Saint Thomas Church (Manhattan): Interior

 The interior surfaces are made of sandstone.
 Saint Thomas Church is characterized by a high main arcade, an open triforium, and a clerestory.
 The narthex, just inside the main portal, was originally decorated with symbols of four classical elements, four seasons of the year, and four angels.
 After World War II, these were replaced with motifs that represented peace and honored those who were killed in the war.
 These motifs include mosaics on the floors as well as an altar at the north end.
 The narthex and nave were initially separated by an oak screen, which was replaced in 1961 by glass.

-At the front of the narthex is a parapet with eight mosaics.
+At the front of the nave is a parapet with eight mosaics.
 The four mosaics on the left depict symbols of the church, while those on the right depict major events in the history of the United States.
 There is also an octagonal pulpit made of oak.
 The pulpit is surrounded by statues of preachers.
 Above it is a sounding board depicting prophecies of the Old Testament.
 The lectern of the pulpit is also inlaid in wood.
 Ornate wooden carving is placed around the rest of the chancel, including on the choir stalls, altar rail, and kneeling rail.
 The altar rail also has a bronze grill flanked by oak carvings of angels.
 There is an organ screen that depicts notable organists.

 The elaborate reredos, gifted by the family of Harris C. Fahnestock, was designed by Goodhue and Lawrie and executed by the Ardolino Brothers.
 The reredos contains niches with depictions of saints, prophets, reformers, and Christian dignitaries.
 It is 80 ft high, covering the west wall of the chancel, and consists of more than 60 stone figures relating to the discovery of Thomas the Apostle.

 The church's superstructure is built of stone and originally did not contain any steel reinforcement.
 This contrasted with many other buildings from the early 20th century, which tended to be steel-framed.
 The architects believed that, if the church was designed in the Gothic style, then its superstructure had to be built the same way.
 In 1925, eleven years after completion, the north wall of the church was found to be bulging dangerously and hidden steelwork added.
 The construction of the New York City Subway's 53rd Street Line in the 1930s prompted additional steel under the altar and massive reredos as a precaution.